-- 1. Engage an E-stop on the machine. - 2.
+- 1. If applicable, close the machine software and shut down the PC using the Power > Shut down method in Windows. - 2.
+Engage an E-stop on the machine. - 3.
 Turn the disconnect switch handle to the Off position.
 See Figure 1-1.